 About the instructor: Peter Dixon

 Peter Dixon has been an independent consultant and trainer on child rights and child rights programming since 2002 providing support and advice to national and international NGOs, and UN agencies in over 25 countries.
 Mr. Dixon has conducted numerous workshops on child protection and safeguarding, child rights situations analysis, child rights programming, human rights-based programming, and monitoring children’s rights and has been a lead author and contributor to the development of several internal and interagency child rights programming training and resource tools including Action for the Rights of the Child.
 From 1994 to 2002 Peter served as Country Programme Director for Save the Children in Sri Lanka and Nepal.
-He has been a trainer and course instructor for HREA since 2008, including for the e-learning courses Child Rights Programming and Child Safeguarding.
+He has been a trainer and course instructor for HREA since 2008, including for the e-learning courses Child Rights-based Approaches (Advanced Course) and Child Safeguarding.

 Who should apply